Here’s Everything You Need to Get the Best Prime Day Deals

-Now that we officially know that Amazon Prime Day will start on Monday July 16 and this year, let's get down to the need-to-knows including when to shop.
-(Spoiler: It's now.)
+Now that we officially know that Amazon Prime Day will run for two days on Monday July 15-16 and this year, let’s get down to the need-to-knows including when to shop.

 When do Prime Day sales start?

-That adds up to 36 hours of Prime Day deals.
-If you're feeling a little Black Friday deja vu here, we're right there with you – remember when Black Friday sales actually started on Black Friday?
+That adds up to a record 48 hours of Prime Day deals.
+If you’re feeling a little Black Friday deja vu here, we’re right there with you – remember when Black Friday sales actually started on Black Friday?
 Ahh, memories.
-It looks like Prime Day sales may be on that same sales-creep trajectory.
+It looks like Prime Day sales is on that same sales-creep trajectory.